jagomf/jjpack/README.md

 Scans recursively for all files inside a given folder with a specific extension, zips them, and deletes originals.

+**NOTE**: This project is the executable standalone app that runs on Windows, Linux and macOS.
+For a NodeJS-based solutio try [JJscript](https://github.com/jagomf/jjscript).

 ## Usage

 Copy the executable file to the location you want to be processed, e.g., if you want `~/projects` (or `C:\Users\projects`) to be processed copy the file so that it is placed in `~/projects/jjscript.exe` (or `C:\Users\projects\jjscript.exe`).